-It’s no secret that it takes a lot of energy to play soccer, as you’ll be running on the field for 90 minutes.
-But that’s not all, you’ll be sprinting, shooting, passing, tackling, and jumping for the ball.
+It’s no secret that playing soccer takes a lot of energy, as you’ll be running on the field for 90 minutes.
+But that’s not all.
+You’ll sprint, shoot, pass, tackle, and jump for the ball.
 All this activity eats up energy more than running alone.

-Taking pre-workout before a game can help keep you energized.
+Taking a pre-workout before a game can help keep you energized.

 Some key points we’ll cover today are: